 Updated June 22, 2020

-As one of the oldest domesticated species, most goats have been selectively bred for thousands of years by humans for different human desires.
+As one of the oldest Adapted over time (as by selective breeding) from a wild or natural state to life in close association with and to the benefit of humans species, most goats have been selectively bred for thousands of years by humans for different human desires.
 Some have been bred to grow quickly for their for their flesh or milk.
 Other goats have been bred to have fast growing fur for human textile use.
 Others still have intentionally been bred smaller, which can bring its own health concerns.
-Each breed may have their own personality traits, living space needs, and health considerations; ideally you should know exactly what kind of goats you’re taking in before making any plans or accommodations!
+Each breed may have their own personality traits, The indoor or outdoor area where an animal resident lives, eats, and rests. needs, and health considerations; ideally you should know exactly what kind of goats you’re taking in before making any plans or accommodations!

 Here are some broad categories of goat breeds to know about in a sanctuary environment:

 Goats Used For Their Milk